stevecrawshaw/template/pages/index.md

 ## Per - capita emissions by Combined Authority

 Comparison of absolute emissions by area can be challenging due to the different population sizes and characteristics of the areas.
-The following map shows per capita emissions for each Combined Authority in the  <Value data={last_year} fmt='####'/>.
+The following map shows per capita emissions for each Combined Authority in <Value data={last_year} fmt='####'/>.

 <AreaMap